2005 Australian Open – Men's singles explained

 The final attracted many viewers in Australia (primarily due to the presence of countryman Hewitt), averaging 4.05 million viewers.[4]
 The viewing audience remains one of the highest in Australian history.
 The match was broadcast in the host nation by host broadcaster the Seven Network with commentators Bruce McAvaney and two-time champion Jim Courier (in his first appearance on Australian commercial television).

 This tournament marked the major main-draw debut of future 10-time Australian Open champion and 24-time major champion Novak Djokovic (who qualified for the main draw before losing to Safin in the first round), and the last Australian Open for four-time champion Andre Agassi.
-Future 22-time major champion Rafael Nadal advanced beyond the third round of a major for the first time, losing to Hewitt in the fourth round.
-It was also the last major in which neither Federer, Nadal, nor Djokovic reached the final until the 2014 US Open, a span of 38 events.
-It remains the only major where Federer, Nadal and Djokovic all competed but none of them reached the final.
+Additionally, future 22-time major champion Rafael Nadal advanced beyond the third round of a major for the first time, losing to Hewitt in the fourth round.
+The tournament was also the only major between the 2004 US Open and the 2014 US Open in which Federer, Nadal, and Djokovic all competed but did not reach the final.
+Moreover, it was the most recent Australian Open until the 2024 Australian Open in which neither of the Big Three made it to the final round.

 Qualifying